FlutterFlow/flutterflow-documentation/docs/resources/control-flow/time-based-logic/timer-widget.md

 ---
+slug: /resources/time-based-logic/timer-widget
 title: Timer [Widget]
+description: Learn how to use the Timer Widget in your FlutterFlow app to manage timed events and actions.
+tags: [Timer Widget, Time-Based Logic, FlutterFlow]
 sidebar_position: 2
+keywords: [Timer Widget, Time-Based Logic, FlutterFlow]
 ---

 **Timer [Widget]** allows developers to create countdown or count-up timers within your page.
 It is